 Steps for Disable/ Enable Fetch New Data on iPhone, iPad after Update iOS

-Who are looking this option in iOS 11, iOS 12 or Later iOS please check patch where is the option for change Mail Fetch New data at the end of the article.
+Who are looking for this option in iOS 11, iOS 12, iOS 13, iOS 14, or Later iOS please check patch where is the option for change Mail Fetch New data at the end of the article.

 - Step #1: Launch Settings app on iPhone, iPad.

-- Step #2: Next, Scroll down and see new settings for All types of Account & Passwords.
+- Step #2: Next, Scroll down and see new settings for All types of Accounts & Passwords.

 - Step #3: Find the list of Mail account sync in Mail app (Add new Account in Mail App).
 Scroll down to the last and Find “Fetch New Data”.